 References to a local type from other metadata (method signatures, etc) should surface as NamedTypeSymbol for canonical type the local type must be unified against, unless the unification fails (PIA with canonical type is not referenced, unification is ambiguous, etc.).
 If unification fails, an ErrorTypeSymbol symbol should be returned.

 A referenced assembly that itself refers to an assembly being /l-ed by the compilation should be imported in a special way, which makes sure that instantiations of generic classes and structures referring to a “to be embedded” type in their arguments should surface as ErrorTypeSymbols.

+A referenced assembly that is /l-ed by the compilation should be imported in a special way, which makes sure that instantiations of generic classes and structures referring to a “to be embedded” type in their arguments should surface as ErrorTypeSymbols.

 How do we detect that referenced assembly contains local types?